 Other ways to say: Spy, investigate secrets

-Fun Fact/Origin: Digging in real dirt is messy—just like this kind of behavior
+Fun Fact/Origin: Digging in actual dirt is messy and uncomfortable—just like snooping into someone’s life.

 18. Dirty dog